AlcidesRC/scraper-correos/README.md

 Only the latest major version receives security fixes.

+### Disclaimer

+This tool has been created with the purpose to collect the Spanish postal codes.

+> The source code has not been tested and so it is not recommended to be used in production environments

 ### License

 The MIT License (MIT).
 Please see [LICENSE](./LICENSE) file for more information.